Amol-Bodhare/HackerRank/README.md

 nodes: 1 2 6 7
 Output: 3 3 7 -1

-Since, parent 1 & 2 is 3
-and    parent of 6 is 7
+Since, parent 1 & 2 is 3, parent of 6 is 7
-       parent of 7 is -1 (Root node)
+        and parent of 7 is -1 (Root node)